brucou/react-state-driven/README.md

 - the mediator orchestrates the user interface, the preprocessor, the state machine and the command handler

-While the architecture may appear more complex (isolating concerns means more parts), we have in fact successfully increased the testability of our implementation :
+While the architecture may appear more complex (isolating concerns means more parts), we have reduced the complexity born from the interconnection between the parts.

+Concretely, we increased the testability of our implementation :
 - the mediator algorithm is the same independently of the pieces it coordinates.
 This means it can be written and tested once, then reused at will.
 This is our `<Machine />` component. **This is glue code that you do not have to write and test anymore**